jenna-lab/jenna-lab/README.md

 # Hi, I'm Jennifer! 👋🏾 👩🏾‍💻

 Welcome to my GitHub profile!
-I am a software engineer bootcamp graduate with 6 months of experience in HTML, CSS, Javascript, ReactJS, Ruby, and Ruby on Rails.
-I am always eager to learn more about the tech world and expand my skills, and I'm currently working towards mastering Django, Java, and C++.
+I am a software engineer graduate with experience in HTML, CSS, Javascript, ReactJS, Ruby, and Ruby on Rails.
+I am always eager to learn more about the tech world and expand my skills, and I'm currently working towards mastering Django and Java.
 I've faced challenges along the way, but I never give up easily and always learn from my mistakes.
 I'm passionate about coding and look forward to sharing my projects with you.
 Let's connect and grow together!

 ** Fun Facts**